logo

 Thucydides doesn't shy away from showing the human cost of war.
 He describes in detail the suffering and devastation caused by the Peloponnesian War.
 This book encourages us to understand the human cost of conflict and to strive for peace whenever possible.

-Quotes 4
+Quotes 5

-Thomas HobbesThomas Hobbes - Political philosopher
+Thomas HobbesThomas Hobbes - Political Philosophy

-Leo StraussLeo Strauss - Political philosopher
+Leo StraussLeo Strauss - Political Philosophy

-Simon HornblowerSimon Hornblower - Classical scholar
+Simon HornblowerSimon Hornblower - Classical Scholar

-Thomas HobbesLeo StraussRobert B. StrasslerSimon Hornblower
+Thomas HobbesLeo StraussRobert B. StrasslerM.I.
+FinleySimon Hornblower

 Recommendations